-6. Outcome goals (1-2 paragraphs) Clear implementation and learning goals for faculty, students, and community partners; careful monitoring of project and implementation goals; the development of a publication and dissemination plan, including the strength of the case for employing print, digital formats, or a combination of media; the sustainability plan for digital projects; the expected results of each participant's (community partner, faculty and student researchers) work and contribution; assurances that the outcomes and goals are equitable.
+6. Outcome goals (1-2 paragraphs) In your outcome goals, provide a clear overview identifying the project and learning goals for faculty, students, and community partners; explaining the careful monitoring of project and implementation goals.
+In addition, describe here the plan to research, publish and disseminate results, including your expectations around data sharing and management and the degree to which your project anticipates employing print, digital formats, or a combination of media.
+If known, explain the sustainability plan for digital projects.
+As known, share the expected results of each participant's (community partner, faculty and student researchers) work and contribution considering equity as a central value to this process and project.